backdrop-contrib/videojs/modules/videojs_hls/README.md

 It replaces these files with one new dynamically generated file file that makes bandwidth switching available to iOS devices.

-This module does not provide an administrative interface and has no settings.
-It works automatically when it is enabled.

 Requirements
 ------------